 Home remodeling trends can help inspire the look and feel of your home.
-While we do always recommend that you lean into your personal style, sometimes you look at your home and know you want to make changes but need inspiration to help you articulate what might work for you.
+While we do recommend that you lean into your personal style, we also realize that sometimes, you will look at your home and know you want to make changes but can’t articulate what might work for you.
+What you need is inspiration, which our designers are always happy to provide.
 These home remodeling trends were inspired by our recent trip to Las Vegas for the Kitchen & Bath Industry Show (KBIS).

 Home Remodeling Trends to Inspire Your Home Remodel